usdaud/algotradinglib.github.io/en/pedia/r/rate_of_return_analysis.md

-# Rate of Return Analysis in Algorithmic Trading
+# Rate of Return Analysis

 ## Introduction